zerocompany8091/gtaohelp/README.md

 ## Modding and Mods
 In short...
-DONT DO IT! but if you must ;) :
+DONT DO IT! but if you must ;)

 As i mentioned, these are against thr R* TOS.
 Use entirely at your own risk.

 DO NOT download anyting you see on youtube.
 Only download mods from trusted sources, this is especially true for free stuff.

 BE WARNED : do not use any mod immediately after a game update.
 Ensure the menu is updated and compatible or you WILL get caught and banned.

 The best source for free mods is here: https://www.unknowncheats.me/forum/grand-theft-auto-v/144173-grand-theft-auto-complete-hack-tool-list.html

 The best mod menus and safest i.m.o to use (and i personally have tested) are:

 ### Free
 * Kiddion's Modest External Menu (most comprehensive and extensible free menu)
 * N3NY000 Menu (fair features)
 * Stand Free (very basic protections)

 ### Paid mod menu's (source from their websites)
 * 2Take1 (my personal choice)
 * Stand (an excellent choice as well)
 There are many other paid menus but i do not have experience with them and therefore do not mention them.

 I will not warn again, use a mod menu entirely at your own risk.
 The chance of getting caught and banned is high.

 Your choice, your risk / reward / loss.

 # Getting going for a passive income
 The best thing is being able to just play, drive and hang out while you make $$$ in the game.
 This section is to guide you in acheiving this relatively easily and my hope is that playing will become and remain fun for you as it has for me!

-While doing the bits

 ## Bunker
 Buy the (free) bunker and complete the setup mission.